louismullie/open-nlp/README.md

 First, install the gem: `gem install open-nlp`.
 Then, individually download the appropriate models from the [open-nlp website](http://opennlp.sourceforge.net/models-1.5/) or just get [all english language models](louismullie.com/treat/open-nlp-english.zip) in one package (80 MB).

-Place the contents of the extracted archive inside the /bin/ folder of the stanford-core-nlp gem (e.g. [...]/gems/open-nlp-0.x.x/bin/).
+Place the contents of the extracted archive inside the /bin/ folder of the open-nlp gem (e.g. [...]/gems/open-nlp-0.x.x/bin/).

 **Configuration**